 I read questions all the time of influencers asking if you need to be in a big city in order to really “make it” as a full time blogger, and every response I read was varied between yes’s and no’s.
 It wasn’t until I was able to fully experience it from both sides to know the differences of each.

 So here’s the sitch: New York and LA are where you see the majority of “big” influencers live.
 So, naturally, I thought moving to the big city would change things for me.
-To me and my experiences, the only pro in moving to those places are the connections.
+To me and my experiences, the only pro- and a very big one at that -in moving to those places are the connections.
 Connections are major in this industry and befriending PR firms/ being able to attend events can certainly help you gain credibility.
-I managed to meet tons of PR friends, was attending super cool events with world-renowned DJs, famous people, free booze, etc. It sounds like a dream, right?
+I managed to meet tons of PR friends, was attending super cool events with world-renowned DJs, famous people, open bars, and all that fun stuff.
+It sounds like a dream, right?
 Not really.
 It seriously deteriorated my mental health but more on that later.
-And as soon as I moved back to Canada, 98% of those connections dropped off like flies.
+As soon as I moved back to Canada, 98% of those connections dropped off like flies.
 If you want to maintain those relationships, and it takes work, trust me, you need to consistently be going to these places each season and emailing those people to keep up with that network.
-I didn’t do this but I’m okay with it because New York is a tough city to live in with tough people, and I’m quite happy being here with my hubby and no stress.
+I didn’t do this but I’m okay with it.
+New York is a tough city to live in with tough people, and I’m quite happy where I’m at right now.

-Bottom line is, just because you’re not living in a major city like most bigger influencers you see on Instagram does not mean you can’t gain a following of your own!
+Bottom line is, just because you’re not living in a major city like many influencers you see on Instagram does not mean you can’t gain a following of your own!
 Take it from someone who experienced both sides of the spectrum.

 “Bloom where you are planted.”